lucahost/omi/README.md

   + If the client fails to derive the CBT token, further information can be found in the [logs](#troubleshooting)
 + Turned on HTTPS certificate verification by default
   + Any HTTPS connections will have OpenSSL check the server's certificate like a proper HTTPS connection
-  + You still need to tell PowerShell to skip the checks but those skip options are ignored in OMI
+  + For PowerShell versions older than `7.2`, you still need to tell PowerShell to skip the checks but those skip options are ignored in OMI
   + See [https_validation](docs/https_validation.md) for more details on this topic
 + Also create a slightly customised [libpsrpclient](https://github.com/PowerShell/psl-omi-provider)
   + This enables WSMan on distributions that Microsoft does not include `libpsrpclient` for